Aims and scope

 The full text of all articles is deposited in digital archives around the world to guarantee long-term digital preservation.
 You can also access all articles published by BioMed Central on SpringerLink.

-We are working closely with relevant indexing services including PubMed Central and Web of Science (Clarivate Analytics) to ensure that articles published in Sleep Science and Practice will be available in their databases when appropriate.
+We are working closely with relevant indexing services including Web of Science (Clarivate Analytics) to ensure that articles published in Sleep Science and Practice will be available in their databases when appropriate.

 Peer review is the system used to assess the quality of a manuscript before it is published.
 Independent researchers in the relevant research area assess submitted manuscripts for originality, validity and significance to help Editors determine whether the manuscript should be published in their journal.
 You can read more about the peer-review process here.